 Under this method, the asset depreciates at a double rate.
 And the rate under this method is the straight-line depreciation rate which we calculate by dividing 100% from the life of the asset.
 This double-declining depreciation calculator calculates the depreciation of the assets with a useful life equal to five years or less.

 The formula for calculating double-declining depreciation is:

-For calculating straight-line depreciation rate, consider the following formula:
+For calculating the straight-line depreciation rate, consider the following formula:

-This double-declining depreciation calculator will provide you the calculation of depreciation for the asset with a useful life of five years or less.
-Under this method, we multiply the straight-line depreciation rate by 2 to double the effect of depreciation.
-We simply have to insert the following details into the calculator to get the depreciation for different years upto five years.
+This double-declining depreciation calculator will provide you with the calculation of depreciation for the asset with a useful life of five years or less.
+You simply have to insert the following details into the calculator to get the depreciation for each year for up to five years.

 Enter the total cost of the asset that is to be capitalized.
-This is the cost at which the asset is recorded in the books of the company.
 It includes all the expenses incurred before the asset has been put to use.
-And, excludes the discount, if any.
+And excludes the discount, if any.

 The value at which we can sell or scrap the asset after its economic life gets over.
 The scrap value of an asset can be zero.

 - Life of Asset

 The life of an asset means the number of years up to which the asset will run efficiently and would be able to generate revenue for the company.